A guide to LGBTQ+ inclusion for employers

 6. Set up an LGBTQ+ network

-The creation of an LGTBQ+ network can be a great way to support staff and encourage education and inclusivity, providing a safe space for members of the LGBTQ+ community to communicate.
+The creation of an LGTBQ+ network or LGBTQ+ employee resource group can be a great way to support staff and encourage education and inclusivity, providing a safe space for members of the LGBTQ+ community to communicate.
 Networks like this also provide an opportunity for employees to identify issues affecting LGBTQ+ staff and suggest how these can be resolved.

 7. Celebrate the LGBTQ+ community

-Marking events like LGBTQ+ history month, Pride and Trans Day of Visibility can be a great boost to LGBTQ+ inclusion and awareness, acting as learning opportunities for the entire workforce.
+Marking events like LGBTQ+ History Month and Pride and Trans Day of Visibility can be a great boost to LGBTQ+ inclusion and awareness, acting as learning opportunities for the entire workforce.
 These milestones also provide a chance for your network group to get involved and raise important topics and issues.

 8. List pronouns

-Including pronouns, on email signatures and across social media channels, for example, has become much more common over recent years, helping to normalise not assuming someone’s gender.
-Getting in this habit can help trans and non-binary members of staff feel more comfortable and accepted at work, and reduce their risk of being misgendered.
+Getting into this habit can help trans and non-binary members of staff feel more comfortable and accepted at work and reduce their risk of being misgendered.